michaeltongsumrith/Space-Why-/README.md

 from Space X.
-A prediction model will be created through machine learning, together with publicly available information to ascertain whether Space X will reuse the first stage of a launch.
+A prediction model will be created through machine learning, together with publicly available information used to ascertain whether Space X will reuse the first stage of a launch.